 - shampoo and scalp treatments

 - it’s also a great ‘after sun’ ingredient

 How do we get it into our skincare products?

 Careful selection of the Aloe Vera you use is important.

 If you can get access to a whole plant, then go for gold, and rub that gooey green goodness all over your skin.

-However, we appreciate that is not always practical for those of us who are not quite so green-fingered.
+However, we appreciate that it is not always practical for those who are not quite so green-fingered.

-In skincare, Aloe vera comes in a powder, liquid, and gel form, to learn exactly how it’s extracted, we are going to have to get a wee bit technical.
+In skincare, Aloe vera comes in a powder, liquid, and gel form, to learn exactly how it’s extracted, we will have to get a wee bit technical.

 How aloe gel is extracted